 As an adult, I’m aiming to explore more of the world, starting with Europe and then venturing further afield (like South Korea, and probably Japan, with a friend next year) As a child, though, every holiday was spent either in the UK, somewhere like Skegness, or on holidays in Spain.
 When I was asked to write a post for James Villa Holidays, about Spain, that fit right in with wanting to cover more travel on Inside Laura’s Head.
-So, here’s my favourite places to holiday in Spain.
+So, here’s my favourite places I’ve been on holidays in Spain.

 Barcelona is on my must visit list as an adult.
 I was about 10 when I went as a child and so I did notice how beautiful the city was, but I didn’t really appreciate how much there was to see or take in much of the culture.
 I want to wander down Las Rambla, explore the Gothic Quarter and see Ghandi’s Sagrada Famila and Park Guell.
 From what I remember, Barcelona will produce some beautiful photos.

 I holidayed here a few times as a child, and twice as an adult-once with a friend and a second time with a partner.
 I was there when Spain won the World Cup, and we watched the match in a bar surrounded by other British tourists-and then headed outside to take in the atmosphere as the locals celebrated.
 An absolutely brilliant memory, I just wish I’d been a photographer then as the celebration photos would have been great.

 Salou is close to the theme park Portaventura, which as a child was fab.
 As an adult I’m sure it’s even better, as being able to go on all the rides is a great improvement, and with the recently opened Ferrari Land I really want to go and explore again.
 Salou is also not far from Barcelona so you could definitely head into the city for a day, if you didn’t fancy staying in Barcelona itself.